ImPACT Concussion Testing

 More About the ImPACT Test

 Besides ImPACT being a computerized baseline test, know that it takes approximately 25 minutes to complete.
 The test can be taken individually or with a team/group.
 The test results may help gauge when an athlete may resume play and assist in the development of an effective rehabilitation plan.
-To learn more about the ImPACT concussion test, contact today.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+To learn more about the ImPACT concussion test, contact today.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.